 The bill amends the Natural Resources Code to enhance the authority of the Railroad Commission of Texas regarding the designation of operators for orphaned oil or gas wells.
-Specifically, it introduces the term "geothermal energy conservation well" and clarifies that such wells are used for energy retention to support electricity generation for the power grid, while explicitly stating that they do not qualify as battery energy storage resources.
+It introduces a new definition for "geothermal energy conservation well," clarifying that it refers to a well used for energy retention to support dispatchable electricity generation for the power grid, while explicitly stating that such a well is not considered a battery energy storage resource.

 Additionally, the bill outlines the criteria under which the commission will designate a person as the operator of a well.
 This includes the requirement for the individual to submit a factually supported claim demonstrating a continuing possessory right in the mineral estate, geothermal energy estate, or geologic space accessed by the well, along with a completed certificate of compliance and a nonrefundable fee of $250.
 The bill is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that vote is not achieved.